guoshiqiu-test/Sec-SFT-AT/README.md

 <a name="citation"></a>
 ## 📝 Citation

-If you find our work useful, please consider citing LongReward:
+If you find our work useful, please consider citing AdaptThink:

 ```
 @article{zhang2025adapt_think,